Sharp Brains: Brain Fitness and Cognitive Health News

 Part of what makes Doidge’s writing so accessible is he tells stories, and his stories just happen to incorporate brain science.
 As a result, his book is easy to digest.
 The neuroscience behind Doidge’s book involves neuroplasticity, which is the brain’s ability to rewire itself.
 This means that the brain is our intelligence is not something fixed in concrete but rather a changing, learning entity.
 On the face of it, this concept should not sound unusual, for it is what happens to individuals all the time as we go about the learning process, from infancy onwards.

-What separates the stories in this book from daily learning is that Read the rest of this entry »
+What separates the stories in this book from daily learning is that [Read more…] about Neuroplasticity and the Brain That Changes Itself

 The Brain Fitness Program DVD (Michael Merzenich)